confluentinc/examples/ccloud-monitoring/docs/producer-scenarios/authorization-problem.rst

    -  The top level panels like ``Record error rate`` (derived from |ak| MBean attribute ``record-error-rate``) should turn red, a major indication something is wrong.

    -  Throughput, e.g. ``Outgoing byte rate``, shows the producer is successfully sending messages to the broker.
-This is technically correct: the producer _is_ sending the batch of records to the broker but the broker is writing them to the log because of lack of authorization.
+This is technically correct: the producer _is_ sending the batch of records to the cluster but they are not being written to the log because of lack of authorization.

    |Producer Authorization Problem|